elunna/nerfhack-changelog/README.md

 * Monster knockback is noisy.
 * Monsters may be woken up by eating carrots, reading dusty books, or rolling boulders.
 * Monsters that hatch in water drown unless amphibious or natural swimmers.
-* Monsters can use breath/spit attacks in melee range (from FIQHack).
+* Monsters can use breath/spit attacks in melee range (FIQHack).
 * Cancelled monsters can't explode (in death or as an attack).
 * Displacing monsters (like the displacer beast) cannot displace you if helpless or trapped.
 * Cancelled displacers are incapable of displacement.
 * Because see invisible cannot be gained intrinsically - peaceful monsters will not make themselves invisible by means of potions, wands, or spells.
 * Monsters can hide under other dungeon furniture (xnh)
-* mplayers can steal the amulet from the player (from EvilHack) - however they will not attempt to sacrifice it.
+* mplayers can steal the amulet from the player (EvilHack) - however they will not attempt to sacrifice it.
 * Monsters carrying the Amulet of Yendor are incapable of teleportation.
-* Player monsters or any covetous monsters will grudge any monster that has the Amulet of Yendor (from EvilHack).
+* Player monsters or any covetous monsters will grudge any monster that has the Amulet of Yendor (EvilHack).

 ### Flanking behavior
 * Ported from SpliceHack, with enhancements